cultural-geography-and-identity

 Cultural Adaptations to Geographic Challenges

-- In arid regions, people may build homes that minimize heat exposure.
+- In arid regions, people develop water conservation techniques and build homes that minimize heat exposure, such as thick adobe walls and courtyards.

-- In mountainous areas, clothing may be designed for warmth and mobility.
+- In mountainous areas, clothing is designed for warmth and mobility, and transportation relies on pack animals or cable cars.

-- Coastal communities often develop fishing as a primary economic activity.
+- Coastal communities develop fishing as a primary economic activity, and often possess rich seafaring traditions, including navigation lore and boat-building skills.

 Architecture and Climate Adaptation